Globey/HW4-Problem-2/README.md

 <b>2) Conjecture Based on data</b>
 <p>
-I conjecture that there exist infinitely many primes of the form j+15k  where k is an integer and j and 15 are relatively prime.
+I conjecture that there exist infinitely many primes of the form j+15k  where j and k are an integers and j and 15 are relatively prime.
 </p>

 <br>